akalverboer/python_draughts_10x10/README.md

 Run it!
 =======
-MAD100.py is contained in four python files: mad100_run.py, mad100.py, mad100_moves.py, mad100_search.py, mad100_play.py
+MAD100.py is contained in five python files:
+- mad100_run.py
+- mad100.py
+- mad100_moves.py
+- mad100_search.py
+- mad100_play.py

-Run it from the commandline with: *python mad100_run.py* Answer with the command **h** for help.
+Run it from the commandline with: *python mad100_run.py*
+Answer with the command **h** for help.

 Features